NeViNez/moviesReactLearn/README.md

 Movies data fetched from [OMDb API](http://www.omdbapi.com).

 You can read information about api request on their site - [omdbapi.com](http://www.omdbapi.com).

-:page_facing_up: Requires registration in order to get api key.
+_Requires registration in order to get API key._

----

 ## Instalation